QAbdull4h/PostfixEvaluator/README.md

 # PostfixEvaluator

-A simple evaluator for postfix expression using stacks.
+A simple evaluator for postfix expressions using stacks.